maznicky/AR2HUB/README.md

 Distances are shown in meters (studs / 2.75) to match Matchas.

-Map ESP and the exact names on ground items read the game's own interface, so those two need **Hybrid mode** on.
-Everything else works without it.
+**Hybrid mode is only needed for Map ESP.** Everything else - all the other ESPs, aimbot, gun mods, melee, vehicle mods - works without it.

 Matcha's Players handle can go stale mid-session (unless its the games anti-cheat i have no idea.)
 When it does, player-based features idle and recover on their own instead of erroring.

+The script keeps a scheduler health figure and throttles its own scanning when the client falls behind.
+If ESP updates go sluggish, that's it working - check Diagnostics.